 Private Limited Companies and Public Limited Companies are both required to follow with the regulations as per Companies Act 2013 regarding the payment of managerial remuneration.
-Hence, its important for any person becoming a Director of a company to be aware of Managerial Remuneration, as per Companies Act, 2013.
+Hence, any person needs to become a Director of a company to be aware of Managerial Remuneration, as per Companies Act, 2013.

-- Providing rent-free accommodation to any of the company’s director and manager or providing any other benefit or amenity, Expenditure incurred by the company in this will be included.
+- Providing rent-free accommodation to any of the company’s directors and manager or providing any other benefit or amenity, Expenditure incurred by the company in this will be included.

-- Providing any other benefit or amenity free of charge or at a concessional rate to any of the company’s director or manager, Expenditure incurred by the company in this will be included.
+- Providing any other benefit or amenity free of charge or at a concessional rate to any of the company’s directors or managers, Expenditure incurred by the company in this will be included.

-- Expenditure incurred on any obligation or service, for any of the company’s director or manager and paid by the company will be included.
+- Expenditure incurred on any obligation or service, for any of the company’s directors or managers and paid by the company will be included.

 - Pay to effect any insurance on the life of, or to provide any pension, annuity or gratuity for, any of the company’s director and manager or his/her spouse and/or child, Expenditure incurred on it will be included.

-- Expenditure incurred by the company on behalf of its managerial person for indemnifying them against any liability in respect of any negligence, default, misfeasance, breach of duty or breach of trust for which they may be guilty in relation to the company and if such a person is proved to be guilty, the premium paid on such insurance would be treated as part of its remuneration.
+- Expenditure incurred by the company on behalf of its managerial person for indemnifying them against any liability in respect of any negligence, default, misfeasance, breach of duty, or breach of trust for which they may be guilty about the company and if such a person is proved to be guilty, the premium paid on such insurance would be treated as part of its remuneration.

-- Pay for maintenance of vehicles pertaining to personal use by the director or manager, expenditure on it will be included.
+- Pay for maintenance of vehicles about personal use by the director or manager, expenditure on it will be included.

 Managerial Remuneration – Company Having profit